hek5118/11ty-hax/src/content/about.md

 title: About
 order: 1
 ---
-<p>My name is Abbey Lyle and I am a senior at Penn State.
+<p>My name is Hannah and I am a senior at Penn State studying IST Design and Development.
 </p>